Panel: Embracing Professional Vulnerability: A Panel Discussion

-Jae Bernado, MS, CF-SLP
+Jae Bernado, BM, MS, SLP

 Financial Disclosure: Mx.
 Bernado has no financial relationships to disclose.